On superconvergence of Runge-Kutta convolution quadrature for the wave equation: Proofs

 For the Dirichlet trace, we get using the multiplicative trace estimate and the same lifting $v$:

 The estimate for the impedance trace then follows trivially. \end{proof}

-The previous lemma shows that when using the standard Sobolev norms on the boundary, all the constants involved have some $s$ dependence.
-The next lemmas show that when the use of the weighted norms introduced in Definition~\ref{def:weighted_norms} avoids such dependencies:
+The previous lemma shows that for \textsl{a priori} estimates in terms of standard Sobolev norms the constants involved have some $s$ dependence.
+The next lemmas show that the use of the weighted norms introduced in Definition~\ref{def:weighted_norms} avoids such dependencies: